Toeplitz operators with quasi-radial quasi-homogeneous symbols and bundles of Lagrangian frames: BUNDLES OF LAGRANGIAN FRAMES AND QUASI-HOMOGENEOUS SYMBOLS

 We recall the definition of Lagrangian frame introduced in \cite{QV-Ball1, QV-Ball2, QV-Reinhardt}.
-We refer to these references for further details on the notions involved.
+We refer to the latter works for further details on the notions involved.

 \begin{definition} On a K\"ahler manifold $N$, a Lagrangian frame is a pair $(\OO, \F)$ of smooth foliations that satisfy the following properties. \begin{itemize} \item Both foliations are Lagrangian.
 In other words, the leaves of both foliations are Lagrangian submanifolds of $N$. \item If $L_1$ and $L_2$ are leaves of $\OO$ and $\F$, respectively, then $T_xL_1 \perp T_xL_2$ at every $x \in L_1\cap L_2$. \item The foliation $\OO$ is Riemannian.
-I.e.~the Riemannian metric of $N$ is invariant by the leaf holonomy of $\OO$. \item The foliation $\F$ is totally geodesic.
-I.e.~its leaves are totally geodesic submanifolds of $N$. \end{itemize} We will refer to $\OO$ and $\F$ as the Riemannian and totally geodesic foliations, respectively, of the Lagrangian frame. \end{definition}
+In other words, the Riemannian metric of $N$ is invariant by the leaf holonomy of $\OO$. \item The foliation $\F$ is totally geodesic.
+In other words, its leaves are totally geodesic submanifolds of $N$. \end{itemize} We will refer to $\OO$ and $\F$ as the Riemannian and totally geodesic foliations, respectively, of the Lagrangian frame. \end{definition}

-The next result shows that the fibers of the submersion $\pi_k$ carry Lagrangian frames naturally associated to the symbols $\mR_k(h)$.
-Note that the result holds for both the projective geometry and hyperbolic geometry of $\PC$ and $\B^n$, respectively, even though their K\"ahler structures are different.
-We recall that, with our previous convention, $\U^n$ denotes either $\C^n \subset \PC$ or $\B^n$.
-And we also emphasize that $\U^n$ carries either the complex projective or complex hyperbolic K\"ahler metric according to the choice of either case.
+The next result shows that the fibers of the submersion of the principal bundles $V_j \rightarrow G_j\backslash V_j$ carry Lagrangian frames naturally associated to the symbols $\mA_{k,h}$.
+We observe and emphasize that the K\"ahler structure considered on any complex submanifold of $\PC$ is the one obtained by restriction of the Fubini-Study metric to the corresponding submanifold.